-This was a US psychological warfare undertaking by the Office of Strategic Services to trick the German postal service into delivering Allied propaganda to German addresses (1944/45).
+'Cornflakes' was a US psychological warfare undertaking by the Office of Strategic Services to trick the German postal service into delivering Allied propaganda to German addresses (1944/45).

 The operation involved the use of aircraft to drop bags of properly addressed mail in the vicinity of the mail cars of trains which had been attacked from the air.
 On recovering the mail, the postal service would, it was hoped, mistake the false mail for the real thing and deliver it to the various addresses.
-The content of the mail often included copies of Das Neue Deutschland, the Allies’ German language propaganda new sheet.
-In addition, the ‘postage stamps’ affixed to the false main were carefully designed to resemble the standard stamp but with Adolf Hitler’s face made to look like an exposed skill or other equally unflattering image.
+The content of the mail often included copies of Das Neue Deutschland, the Allies' German language propaganda new sheet.
+In addition, the 'postage stamps' affixed to the false main were carefully designed to resemble the standard stamp but with Adolf Hitler’s face made to look like an exposed skull or another equally unflattering image.

 The OSS’s Morale Operations Branch searched constantly for new ways to deliver propaganda, and one method was adapted from a Hungarian operation and supervised by Morale Operation’s John Fistere.
 This 'Cornflakes' was developed by Jan Libich and Jack Daniels late in 1944 and involved 21 Morale Operations personnel.
 After Libich investigated the workings of the German postal system, replicas of mailbags were made, complete with official markings.
 The bags were then filled with propaganda items such as poison-pen letters, 'black' newspapers, leaflets and posters bearing forged and cancelled postage stamps as well as actual addresses gleaned from pre-war German telephone directories.
 Aircraft of Major General Nathan F. Twining’s US 15th AAF and Colonel Daniel S. Campbell’s US 14th Fighter Group then dropped the bags during the course of routine bombing and strafing missions of railway marshalling yards and trains in Germany between February and April 1945.